 "The other night I was on 60 and I felt like the old days, running JA’s from Chicago in the CQWW CW with a 4-1000 to a Quad at 80’" says one very happy Greyline customer.

-Imagine that, the 20' DX Flagpole in an HOA inspiring memories of the "old days, running JA's" with a Quad at 80-feet in the CQWW CW contest!
-We are so proud to play a small role in the DX adventures...
+Imagine that, the 20' DX Flagpole in an HOA inspiring memories of the "old days, running JA's" with a Quad at 80 feet in the CQWW CW contest!
+We are proud to play a small role in the DX adventures of so many...
 Thank you! - Greyline

 "Since I added the Greyline DX Flagpole vertical antenna, I have added over 200 additions to my DXCC Challenge account.
 I am now right at 900 and hope to complete it in the next few months."

 "Got Mauritania, Dodecanese, Israel, and Cypress on 80 meters and just sent my Pay Pal bucks to K9CT for 4 bands and 3 modes for VP6R on Pitcairn.
 First Pitcairn since 10 Meter AM contact in the 1960s."

 Ham Radio is fun again with Real DX results on 160-6M.

 Read more from Bill as he explains his DX adventures from his HOA home.